PhoebeGaoZhen/Demo3/README.md

 The code and data are avaiable at https://github.com/PhoebeGaoZhen/DeepFGRN/tree/master.

-In this manuscript, the Results section contains four figures (Fig.2-Fig.5) to demonstrate the performance of DeepFGRN model.
+In this manuscript, the Results section of DeepFGRN manuscript contains four figures (Fig.2-Fig.5) to demonstrate the performance of DeepFGRN model.

 ## Fig.2
 This figure shows the comparison results of DeepFGRN model with existing state-of-the-art methods. a-b.
 Results of DeepFGRN compared with state-of-the-art methods for regular GRN reconstruction from bulk gene expression profiles. c.
 Prediction performance of DeepFGRN for regular GRN reconstruction on more datasets. d-h.
 Results of DeepFGRN compared with CNNGRN for FGRN reconstruction on nine datasets.